 - Failure to report distributions received from a foreign trust by a US person: 35% of the gross value of the distributions.

-If any failure above is due to reasonable cause and not due to willful neglect, the penalties above can be abated.
+If any failure above is due to reasonable cause and not due to willful neglect, the penalties above can be abated for foreign trust reporting.
 And, on the positive side, both Forms 3520 and 3520-A are informational returns that typically don’t have taxes due with the filing of the forms.
 However, as we mentioned above, penalties can be significant for non-compliance.

 Want Greenback’s Experts to Do the Hard Work For you?

-Expat taxes can be complex, but Greenback can help!
+Expat taxes can be complex, but Greenback can help with Form 3520 and more!
 Get started with us today.